 - Her lungs are more mature every day, and ready for the task of breathing on her own when she’s born.

 - Baby’s brain weighs 14 ounces!
 (It wasn’t that long ago that your entire baby was only 14 ounces!)
+Brain growth is rapid at the end of pregnancy, and your little one’s brain weighs 30% more than it did just a month ago!
 Her brain will continue to increase in size and will weigh 20 ounces by her first birthday.

-Your weight gain is probably plateauing out at around 25 – 35 pounds.
+Your weight gain is probably plateauing at around 25 – 35 pounds.
+Perhaps a bit less if you entered pregnancy overweight or obese.)
 You may gain a little in the time you have left; baby is still growing after all.
 And odd as it sounds, you may also lose a little weight.
 Changes in estrogen and progesterone levels cause fluid loss and electrolyte shifts, and this may mean that you lose up to a few pounds (2).

 No Signs of Labor?